What Will I Be Doing?

 - Material and supply move at the end of the program.

-- Attend staff training and orientation on the Saturday prior to check-in for orientation and preparation.
-The staff training and orientation sessions are an important and fun aspect of preparing for ACADEMY.
+- Attend staff training and orientation on the weekend of check-in for preparation.
+The staff training and orientation sessions are an important and fun aspect of preparing for Young Artists Institute.

 - Other duties as assigned.